nglrx/pipes/README.md

 ### concat

-Concatenates one or more string(s) to current string at the end.<br />
+Concatenates one or more string(s) to current string at the end.

 Usage: `string | concat: string1 [ : string2 ] ...`